Zeeshan607/Events-management-system/README.md

 <h1 align="center">Event Space</h1>

+##Note
+If anybody is visiting this project to check my git commits record.
+I want to point out that I uploaded this project on Git Hub after completing the development process.
+I didn't use git while developing this project because I had to submit it to the university and we were not allowed to use any extra tools except the allowed ones.

 ## About

 Event space is an application which facilitates its user with knowledge of upcoming events related to their interest around them